RomanIakovlev/timeshape/.github/ISSUE_TEMPLATE/missing-or-unexpected-timezone.md

 ## If you upgrade to the latest Java version, does it still fail?
   * Yes
     - Which version have you tried?
   * No
-    - Then there's no issue!
+    - Glad that it's fixed for you!

 ## Which coordinates are you using?
 Please use `lat, lon` format, e.g. 61.237, 13.801.
 You may specify multiple coordinate pairs.